gfilicetti/video-encoding-on-google/docs/03_start_the_encoding_workflow.md

     Where `[TAG]` is the name of the target tag assigned to your Haivision VM.

 > [!NOTE]
-> This firewall rule allows traffic from anywhere on the internet to access your VM instance.
+> This firewall rule allows traffic from anywhere on the internet to access your Gateway instance.
 Always follow best practices for firewall rules to restrict traffic to your instance.

 ## Start the encoding workflow